Skip to main content

 Jest Deviation

-Instructs Jest Roblox to use fake versions of the standard Lua and Roblox timer functions (delay, tick, os.time, os.clock, task.delay as well as DateTime).
+Instructs Jest Roblox to use fake versions of the standard Lua and Roblox timer functions.
+The following timers are mocked:

 Returns the jest object for chaining.